SergeyLavrentev/spondex/docs/monitoring.md

 The entry point lives at `monitoring/monitor.py`.
-It collects runtime metrics, records them in a local SQLite database for 365 days, and ships alerts through a Telegram bot by default (SMTP fallback is optional).
+It collects runtime metrics, records them in a local SQLite database for 365 days, and ships alerts through a Telegram bot by default.
 When invoked manually with no flags the script reads `monitoring/config.yaml`, prints the full report to stdout, and skips network delivery.
-Pass `--telegram` and/or `--email` to enable notification channels (the systemd service opts into Telegram automatically and respects the e-mail flag rendered in the config).
+Pass `--telegram` to enable notification channels (the systemd service opts into Telegram automatically).
 Every run performs a lightweight `getUpdates` poll (when enabled) so that new users who press `/start` instantly receive a welcome brief about tracked checks and are added to the subscriber store.